Places to explore in…

 Into the Heart of Rural Toamasina

-One Tuesday, we traded the ship’s steel decks for the red earth of the countryside, venturing inland with a local guide toward the village of Farafate.
+One Tuesday, we traded the ship’s steel decks for the red earth of the countryside, venturing inland with a local guide toward the village of Farafaty.
 At first glance, it’s a quiet community tucked between shimmering rice paddies and a glistening waterway—but its history is fierce.
-Farafate was the site of the first armed conflict between the Malagasy and foreign forces, when the French attempted to advance inland.
+Farafaty was the site of the first armed conflict between the Malagasy and foreign forces, when the French attempted to advance inland.
 Using their intimate knowledge of the terrain and the resources around them, the Malagasy turned the landscape into a weapon, outmaneuvering the French and claiming a victory that still resonates in local memory.

 The hike was a feast for the senses.
 We stopped to taste cassava root, its texture like a stickier potato, and Malagasy bread, a pillowy, sweet ball of dough that melted on the tongue.
 Along the way, we passed farmers bent over in their fields, women washing clothes in the river, and blacksmiths hammering red-hot metal into tools.
 Charcoal makers tended their slow-burning mounds of wood, the air scented with smoke.